bluemini/SimpleWebSocketServer/README.md

 The basic server simply decodes and defragments incoming WebSocket data.
 To make any of this useful you need to do something with the incoming data and respond back to the client in some meaningful way.
-Up until now, that logic was inside the WSRequest object, however, now it it possible (in some small and embrionic way) to write your own handler.

-The Server constructor now takes a SWSSHandler which implements the 'response' method, taking a WSRequest and returning a WSResponse.
-SWSSHandler is an abstract class that you can extend with your own implementation.
+The Server constructor takes a SWSSHandler (abstract) which implements the 'response' method, taking a WSRequest and returning a WSResponse.
+It can also handle the upgrade event and the onClose event to take necessary actions when these occur.

-Still much to do to tidy up the API on these objects and provide useful data, but for now there is an example EchoHandler that sends back the data you send it.
+An example EchoHandler that sends back the data you send it is available in the server package.

 Other Stuff